janusvm/aau-project-template/exercises/README.md

 Otherwise, googling "latex topic" is the way to go (e.g. "latex insert matrix").

 A helpful resource for typesetting math, if you don't know the syntax is: <http://www.codecogs.com/latex/eqneditor.php>
 It lets you point and click to insert symbols and generate the code for you.

 ## Basics

+First, [download `exercises.tex`](exercises.tex) to your computer.
 For each of the basic exercises, create a file named `ex_j.tex` for the j'th exercise and as its first line put

 ```tex